eco/ecox-lockup/README.md

 ### ECOxEmployeeLockup
  - inherits `ECOxLockupVault`

-Employee variant of investor lockup contract.
+Employee variant of lockup contract.
 This contract is designed to be initialized with an employee as the beneficiary and containing no tokens at time of creation.
 The contract can (and should) receive tokens throughout and should release them all at the predetermined cliff timestamp

 #### vestedOn
 Arguments: